supabase/supabase/web/blog/2020-12-02-case-study-xendit.md

 ### Why they chose Supabase

 Xendit needed something fast.
 Something that was cheaper than using the global players like Worldcheck or Refinitiv.
-Xendit already uses Postgres for a lot of their critical infrastructure, and so the team
+Xendit already uses Postgres for a lot of their critical infrastructure, and so Xendit team are familiar with the technology and comfortable in it's ability to scale.

 ### What they built